JoyTsing/JoyTsing/README.md

 ### 🧐 More About Me:
 - 👋 Hi, I’m @JoyTsing, a student from china.
-- 👀 I’m graduated from UESTC with a bachelor's degree in 2022, majoring in Computer Science and Technology. and I am currently studying at XDU, pursuing a Master's degree in Computer Science and Technology.
+- 👀 I’m graduated from UESTC with a bachelor's degree in 2022, majoring in Computer Science and Technology.
+- - And I am currently studying at XDU, pursuing a Master's degree in Computer Science and Technology.
 - 🌱 I’m currently learning modern cpp.
 - 👨🏻‍💻 Most of my projects are available on Github.
 - 💬 Ask me about anything tech related, I am happy to help.